hhariri/leanpub-plugin/README.md

 You can download the plugin from the [Plugin Repository](https://plugins.jetbrains.com/plugin/8167?pr=).

-You can also download [latest binary](distro/leanpub-1.0.zip) and install from disk
+You can also download [latest binary](distro/leanpub-1.0.zip) and install from disk (this is only temp until I get the binaries on TeamCity and Plugin Repo)

 ### Building from source

 Download and run